TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 17/1 Kings 17.15.md

 ---

-And she went and did according to the saying of Elijah: and she, and he, and her house, did eat [many] days.
+She went and did according to the saying of Elijah: and she, and he, and her house, ate [many] days.